droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 <p>Two old scarecrows lashed to wooden posts flank the trail here, their burlap faces seeming to leer into the mists behind you.</p>
 </div>

-The two **scarecrows** are as described in <span class="citation">Marsh Scarecrows (p.
+The two **[Scarecrow](https://2e.aonprd.com/Monsters.aspx?ID=3174)** are as described in <span class="citation">Marsh Scarecrows (p.
 162)</span>.
 If the **greater strix** successfully alerted Baba Lysaga to the players’ approach, add:

 <div class="description">
 <p>A light flashes amid the fog beyond the scarecrows, a woman’s silhouette emerging from the swirling mist.</p>
 </div>

-The silhouette belongs to Wensencia, a shrill, mocking, and sharp-tongued **Barovian witch** from Vallaki who has been studying under Baba Lysaga for the past three months.
+The silhouette belongs to Wensencia, a shrill, mocking, and sharp-tongued **Barovian witch (use [Pitborn Adept](https://2e.aonprd.com/NPCs.aspx?ID=3140) stat block but make it Occult)** from Vallaki who has been studying under Baba Lysaga for the past three months.
 (Wensencia, like Baba Lysaga’s six other current students, viewed Strahd’s revival as the coming of a dark messiah, and sought out the swamp witch at the advice of Strahd’s vampiric bride, Ludmilla Vilisevic.)

 Wensencia curtly informs the players that “Mother Lysaga” has summoned them to her cottage, and that they must follow her if they wish to reach it safely.
 She asks no questions and answers none, except to tell the players that none come to Berez except to seek “Mother Lysaga’s” favor, and that Baba Lysaga alone will determine whether they may earn it.